modern-jenkins-ci/katacoda/jenkins-docker-configured/1_cattlevspets.md

 └── plugins.txt
 ```

-By leveraging Jenkins Groovy Hook script processes [https://wiki.jenkins.io/display/JENKINS/Groovy+Hook+Script](https://wiki.jenkins.io/display/JENKINS/Groovy+Hook+Script) we can pre-configure users, build slaves, credentials, etc. all in code.
+By leveraging Jenkins Groovy Hook script processes [https://wiki.jenkins.io/display/JENKINS/Groovy+Hook+Script](https://wiki.jenkins.io/display/JENKINS/Groovy+Hook+Script) we can pre-configure users, build build agents, credentials, etc. all in code.
 This give us the ability to control all the configuration with code and brings us one step closer to treating the Jenkins infrastructure as cattle not pets.

 ## Jenkins UI